 Learn more and register now! (tickets sold separately)

 Technical leaders passionate about the people side of software development; both new to management and seasoned people leaders!

-This includes, but isn't limited to, Engineering Managers, Directors, Tech Leads, Principal Engineers
+This includes, but isn't limited to, Engineers, Engineering Managers, Directors, Tech Leads, Principal Engineers

 We are committed to removing barriers that would prevent anyone from accessing the Developer First Tech Leadership Conference.
 Review our accessibility & inclusion offerings here.

 Developer First is a friendly community where everyone should feel welcome, safe and comfortable to share ideas and engage in open discussion.
 It is vital for us to provide a harassment-free experience for everyone at the conference.